xlui/Spring-Boot-Examples/README.md

 ## AOP

-Ioc(Inversion of Control) and AOP(Aspect-Oriented Programming) is the two core concepts in the Spring Framework, and I will use some code to show how to simply use AOP in Spring.
+IoC(Inversion of Control) and AOP(Aspect-Oriented Programming) is the two core concepts in the Spring Framework, and I will use some code to show how to simply use AOP in Spring.

 In the beginning, we show import `spring-boot-starter-aop`.